steveb1475/WeatherStation/README.md

-# WeatherStation
-3d Printed ESP8266 Weather Station
+# Backyard 3d printed ESP8266 Weather Station

 The goal of this project is to create a backyard weather station.
 The brains of the weather station will be an ESP8266 that will collect and periodically send weather data to a MySQL database on a local LAMP server.

-Weather data to be collected by the weather station:
+# Weather data to be collected by the weather station:
   Temperature

   Humidity